Hans Philipp: World War II

 The German invasion of Poland began on 1 September 1939, and marked the beginning of World War II in Europe.
 Philipp's unit was tasked with bomber escort and ground attack as well as combat air patrol missions.
 He was credited with his first aerial victory on 5 September 1939 over a PZL P.24 7 km south of Radomsko.
 Philipp maneuvered himself into a favorable attack position and aimed carefully.
 Just as he was about to open fire, the enemy pilot bailed out without firing a single shot.
 Nevertheless, he was given credit for the destruction of the aircraft and was awarded the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse), which was presented to him on 10 October 1939.
 He lost his wingman during the Phoney War air skirmishes with the Armée de l'Air (French Air Force) in late November 1939.

 Case Yellow (Fall Gelb), the invasion of France and the Low Countries on 10 May 1940, marked the beginning of the Battle of France.
 Philipp claimed four victories in the early phase of the campaign which earned him the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) on 31 May 1940.
-The next day, 1 June, he was promoted to Oberleutnant (first lieutenant) and appointed Staffelkapitän (squadron leader).
+The next day, 1 June, he was promoted to Oberleutnant (first lieutenant).
 His unit was tasked with bomber escort missions against the British Expeditionary Force in the Battle of Dunkirk and was relocated to airbases in the vicinity of Paris on 3 June.
 Following the armistice on 22 June I./JG 76 was moved to Eindhoven and Schiphol where they were tasked with the aerial defense of the Netherlands.
 On 5 July 1940, I./JG 76 was renamed II./Jagdgeschwader 54 (JG 54—54th Fighter Wing), 1./JG 76 became 4./JG 54, and at the same time relocated at Campagne, south of Calais.
 On 25 August 1940, the Staffelkapitän (squadron leader) of 4.
 Staffel of JG 54, Oberleutnant Dietrich Hrabak, was appointed Gruppenkommandeur of II./JG 54.
 In consequence, Philipp was given command of 4./JG 54.